splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/java/auto-instrumentation-java-k8s.rst

 .. _java-k8s-verify-resources:

-2. Verify all the OpenTelemetry resources are deployed successfully
+\2.
+Verify all the OpenTelemetry resources are deployed successfully
 ==========================================================================

-Resources include the Collector, the Operator, webhook, and instrumentation.
+Helm deploys the OpenTelemetry resources as Kubernetes pods.
+These resources include the Collector, the Operator, webhook, and instrumentation.

+Each resource has a prefix containing the helm release name that you set in :ref:`k8s-java-deploy-command`.
+For example, if you set the Collector instance name to ``otel-collector``, each pod name is prefixed with ``otel-collector``.

 Run the following commands to verify the resources are deployed correctly: